walles/theminator/README.md

 # TODO

+- Pick white as the background color.
+Figure out how to make the UI white rather than red in this case.
-- Make sure all background colors are close to the requested one, not just in intensity but also in hue.
-Ask for a red background and see what happens.
+- Make sure all background colors are of similar (but not necessarily the same) saturation and intensity as the base background color
 - Generate UI theme
 - Generate matching syntax theme
 - How to add Semantic Highlighting to our theme?
 Sounds easy.
 Any reason not to?